 “Can I get some CC on this?”

 Raise your hand if you’re in at least ONE photography group on Facebook.
 I’m guessing if you’re reading this, that there is a 99% chance that you are in one.
 At least.
 If I had to guess, I’d say I’m in twenty five-ish groups, and an admin in a dozen others.
-The three main groups I admin are the Newborn and Family eWorkshop groups and the Collective group, with a total of 4,500 people between those three.
+The main group I admin is the Collective FB group, with over 3k members.
 Not a supersized group by any means, but enough people that I get tagged asking for CC a handful of times a day.

 I love helping other photographers this way.

 Now that we’ve got that out of the way, let’s dive in to the do’s and don’ts of asking for CC in groups:

 DO make sure to include what kind of CC that you’re asking for.
 Lighting?
 Posing?
 Edit?
 One of my biggest frustrations is when someone asks for “general CC” and after I’ve taken time to give CC on something specific, then they narrow it down to what exactly that they are looking for.
 In a perfect world, we would just do away completely with “general CC”!

 DON’T make excuses/explain why you did XYZ after someone has taken time to help you.
 If you have a disclaimer, give it when you are asking. (i.e. “I know baby’s fingers should be unclenched, I tried and he wouldn’t budge) Because once I’ve responded with tips to fix, it’s better to respond with a “thank you” than an explanation of why it was this way or responded “I know, I couldn’t get it.” because that is telling me that you didn’t need my CC.
 Man, I hope I’m making sense here.